 - Disconnect all external peripherals, and perform a hard reset (8.
-Hard reset on page 77). - 2.
+Hard reset on page 88). - 2.
 Perform soft reset (9.
-Soft reset (Default Settings) on page 78). - 3.
+Soft reset (Default Settings) on page 89). - 3.
 Update BIOS and drivers (4.
-Update BIOS and drivers on page 71). - a.
-Roll back to previous version may be necessary. - Go to safe mode to install drivers. - Run Hardware Diagnostics (6.
-HP Hardware Diagnostics and Tools on page 72) to isolate hardware issue. - Undo recent changes in Windows (5.
-Remove or uninstall recently added hardware, software on page 72). - Reseat cables and connections (10.
-Reseat cables and connections on page 79). - Start Windows in safe mode (11.
-Test with minimum configuration on page 79). - 8.
-Use Startup Repair Windows to fix Windows damaged files. - Test with essential hardware configuration (11.
-Test with minimum configuration on page 79) with a verified working operating system (for instance, USB Windows-To-Go), if available, to isolate the software issue.
+Update BIOS and drivers on page 81). - a.
+Roll back to previous version may be necessary. - b.
+Go to safe mode to install drivers. - Run Hardware Diagnostics (6.
+HP Hardware Diagnostics and Tools on page 82) to isolate hardware issue. - 5.
+Undo recent changes in Windows (5.
+Remove or uninstall recently added hardware, software on page 82). - Reseat cables and connections (10.
+Reseat cables and connections on page 89). - Start Windows in safe mode (11.
+Test with minimum configuration on page 90). - 8.
+Use Startup Repair Windows to fix Windows damaged files.